BIDI [Pronounced: bee-dee]

 There have been serious problems with the Big Bang Theory ever since it was created, and it has therefore had to be patched several times to keep it alive.
 What’s more, the patches have themselves sometimes been quite bizarrely far-fetched.
 The period of “cosmic inflation”, the practically instantaneous and incomprehensibly vast increase in size, had to be added as one ad hoc patch.
 And, even so, the theory still has major problems.
 (For example, while the theory has been constructed to explain the relative proportions of hydrogen and helium it apparently cannot correctly explain the proportion of lithium in the universe.)

 Although the Big Bang Theory has near universal acceptance by contemporary cosmologists, in my view materialists should use extreme caution before accepting the theory.
-And the part about the Big Bang marking the “beginning” of the universe and the beginning of time—and “explaining this” as the work of God!—is clearly complete religious foolishness. —S.H.
+And the part about the Big Bang marking the “beginning” of the universe and the beginning of time—and “explaining this” as the work of God!—is clearly complete religious fantasy and foolishness. —S.H.

 See also the book The Big Bang Never Happened, by Eric Lerner (1991), and “MULTIVERSE”, PHLOGISTON THEORY